Catholic schools in Canada: Catholicism and immigration

 Immigration to Canada of Catholic nationalities other than Irish and French aided in respect for Catholicism, and the development of Catholic schools.
 By 1920, 45% (3.5 million) Canadians were Catholic.
 This was a result of the mass migration to Canada before World War One.
-These Catholic immigrants included those from the Ukraine, Greece, and Italy.
+These Catholic immigrants included those from Ukraine, Greece, and Italy.
 These immigrant Catholics decreased the percentage of Irish-Canadian Catholics from 25% to 17%.
 The French still made up two thirds of Canadian Catholics, but the growing immigrant population coincided with a growing Catholic population.
 After WWI finished, close to 50% of Canadian Catholics were non-Irish and French Canadian Catholics.

 By 1920, 450,000 Ukrainians, Germans, Poles, Italians, and other Catholic nationalities had immigrated to Canada.
 Most of Canada's immigrated Catholic population settled in the Prairies, with Manitoba, Saskatchewan, and Alberta having the most ethnically diverse Catholic dioceses.
 The Ukrainian population was expansive in Canada's prairies.
 By 1912, they had 21 clergy members for about 100,000 people.
 With a group of 40,000 by 1914, German Catholics were another population that settled in the prairies.
 The prairies were a popular settlement area for new immigrants because it offered copious amounts of land and job opportunities as farmers.

 In Ontario, immigrants were attracted to industrial work in cities like Toronto, or mining and forestry work in the north.
 In Thunder Bay, Ukrainians and Italians worked in the transportation industry with the railroad, and in the iron industry with foundries.
 As these immigrant groups developed, they began to establish churches and dioceses.
 These parishes developed slowly.
 By 1917, Italians in Sault Ste Marie finally received a priest and a church.
 Although the great migration pre-WWI and continued migration after increased the Catholic population of Canada, they were still a minority group, and thinly spread throughout the nation.

 In 1920s Toronto and Ottawa, there was a 1,200 person Italian population from both northern and southern areas of Italy.
 Other than the prairies, 5,000 Ukrainians, 2,000 Poles, and over 100 Lithuanians settled in 1920s Toronto.
 The war gave immigrants access to a wider range of jobs.
 This raised their income for the four years, and allowed them to build more churches in Ontario cities.
 I 1914 Hamilton, the 1,700 Pole population built their church.
 A Polish Catholic church was built in 1914 St. Catharines, but after the war it closed down because of decreased attendance.
 In 1917, Ukrainians built churches in Kitchener, Hamilton, Oshawa, and Ottawa.
 Within a twenty-year period (1900 to 1920), the development of immigrant Catholic churches across Canada grew at a severely fast rate.
 As Catholic immigration intensified, the desire for a stronger Catholic school system increased too.